Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 You can’t miss… the Abbaye Royale de L’Épau

-Contributed by Wandering Bird
+(Contributed by Wandering Bird)

 Click here to book a hotel in Le Mans

-Le Havre
+5. Le Havre

 Le Havre, one of the nice places to visit in northern France

-Le Havre is not typically included on lists of “pretty cities in France” − during WWII much of the German-held city was bombed by the Allies so little historic architecture is left.
 But it is definitely one of north France’s places to visit − at least UNESCO thinks so, having placed it on its World Heritage List as an “outstanding post-war example of urban planning and architecture”.
-And it is a seaside town.
+And it is a seaside city of northern France.

 You must see…